Asset Publisher

 One of the practices that has driven the increase and spread of antimicrobial resistance since the mid-20th century is the widespread use of antibiotics as “growth promoters” to stimulate weight gain.
 Antibiotics have also been used in animals to prevent disease.
 This has led to the selection of resistant bacteria in animals, which reach humans via the food chain.

-In conclusion, we urgently need a transdisciplinary approach to improving the health of people, animals and our environment.
-We need One Health.
+In conclusion, we urgently need to promote this transdisciplinary approach to improve the health of people, animals and our environment.